Liam Mahoney

-Liam Mahoney (born December 13, 1987) is a professional Canadian football wide receiver who is currently a free agent.
-He was drafted 41st overall by the Winnipeg Blue Bombers in the 2011 CFL Draft, but was released during training camp.
+Liam Mahoney (born December 13, 1987) is a Canadian former professional football wide receiver.
+He was drafted 41st overall by the Winnipeg Blue Bombers in the 2011 CFL draft, but was released during training camp.
 He subsequently signed with the Hamilton Tiger-Cats on July 25, 2011.
 He spent one season with the Tiger-Cats and eventually signed with the RedBlacks on February 28, 2014.
 He played CIS football for the Concordia Stingers.
 He was released by the Ottawa Redblacks on April 29, 2014.